 Real property tax burdens vary substantially across the Washington area jurisdictions, as measured by this study.
-This study illustrates the property tax burden for a family with income of \$50,000 living in a house valued at 3.5 times its income; the burden for a family with \$75,000 income is also illustrated for a home valued at 3.5 times income.
+The 2000 median single family housing value for the Washington metro area compared to the metro median family income for homeowners from the 2000 Census of Population is 3.5; and this study illustrates the property tax burden for a family with income of \$50,000 living in a house valued at 3.5 times its income; the burden for a family with \$75,000 income is also illustrated for a home valued at 3.5 times income.
 The \$25,000 family is assumed to live in housing valued at 3.75 times income; a \$100,000 family is assumed to own housing valued at 3.25 times income; and a \$150,000 family is assumed to own housing valued at 3.00 times income.
 Table 4 (page 10) presents the housing values for families at these income levels living in owner-occupied homes of corresponding values in each jurisdiction.
 NOTE: The housing values derived do not represent typical or average values for a particular jurisdiction.

 Real property tax burdens for District of Columbia residents fall below the area wide averages at all income levels.
 The real property tax burdens reflect differences among the metropolitan area jurisdictions in both real property tax rates and property tax relief provisions.
-The metropolitan area average burden for the real property tax is 2.1 percent of income at the \$25,000 level; 2.4 percent at \$50,000; 2.6 percent at \$75,000; 2.5 percent at \$100,000; and 2.4 percent at \$150,000.
+The metropolitan area average burden for the real property tax is 3.9 percent of income at the \$25,000 level; 3.7 percent at \$50,000; 3.8 percent at \$75,000 level; 3.5 percent at \$100,000; and 3.3 percent at \$150,000.

-Multiplying the nominal real property tax rate for each jurisdiction by its statutorily prescribed assessment level derives the effective real property tax rate.
+Multiplying the nominal real estate tax rate for each jurisdiction by its announced or statutorily prescribed assessment level derived the effective property tax rates.
 The effective property tax rate is then multiplied by the housing values to determine the real property tax due at each income level for each jurisdiction.

-For the District of Columbia, the effective tax rate of \$0.96 is applied to the assessed market value of the home less \$30,000. \$30,000 is deducted from each of the housing values before calculating occupied residential homeowners.
-Therefore, the owner/occupant, with \$75,000 in income would pay tax on \$232,500 of value (\$75,000 x 3.5 - \$30,000).
+For the District of Columbia, the effective tax rate of \$0.96 is applied to the assessed market value of the home less \$38,000.
+The \$38,000 is the District's homestead deduction for owner-occupied housing.
+Therefore, the owner/occupant, with \$75,000 in income would pay tax on \$224,500 of value ($\$75,000 \times 3.5 - \$38,000$).